Microlocal Theory of Legendrian Links and Cluster Algebras: Cluster DT Transformations for Shuffle Graphs

-\begin{example} Consider the shuffle graph $\bG$ from Example \ref{exmp:DT}.
-The quiver $Q(\bG)$ is mutation equivalent to an acyclic quiver of infinite type, e.g.~consider the mutation sequence $\mu_5\circ \mu_{4+6}\circ \mu_2\circ \mu_4\circ \mu_3\circ \mu_{4+6}$.
+is mutation equivalent to an acyclic quiver of infinite type, e.g.~consider the mutation sequence $\mu_5\circ \mu_{4+6}\circ \mu_2\circ \mu_4\circ \mu_3\circ \mu_{4+6}$.
 Thus $\Lambda(\bG)$, which is a max-tb representative in the smooth knot type $10_{161}$, admits infinitely many non-Hamiltonian isotopic embedded exact fillings.
-Note that the smooth knot type $10_{161}$ is not a rainbow closure of a positive braid. \end{example}
+Note that the smooth knot type $10_{161}$ is not a rainbow closure of a positive braid.
+The reddening sequence realizing DT is